Hong Kong Four Trails Ultra Challenge: Four Trails

 The entire challenge covers a total distance of 298 kilometres, with a cumulative elevation gain of 14,500 metres.
-Runners must complete all four trails individually and without external assistance, though they may use supply facilities along the routes, such as grocery stores and vending machines.
-Support from crew members is only allowed during the transitions between trails.
-Each runner is permitted a maximum of one support crew member and one driver for transportation.
+Runners must complete all four trails individually and without help from others apart from supply facilities along the routes, such as grocery stores and vending machines, and transportation between trails.
+Each runner could be joined by only one support crew member and one driver during the transportation.
 Rest and sleep breaks are allowed during the race, but the time spent will count towards the overall result.

 The four trails, individually ran in reverse from the finishing point back to the start and in the following sequence, are: